chocolateboy/wax/README.md

 ## COPYRIGHT AND LICENSE

-Copyright (C) 2010-2018 by chocolateboy
+Copyright © 2010-2018 by chocolateboy.

-App::Wax is free software; you can redistribute it and/or modify it under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).
+This is free software; you can redistribute it and/or modify it under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).